krh5284/web-scraping/README.md

 Web mining and NLP
 Northwest Missouri State University

-This module uses Spacy to tokenize and lemmatize an article that was retrieved from a URL and the HTML saved to a .pkl file
+This module uses spaCy and BeautifulSoup to tokenize and lemmatize an article that was retrieved from a URL and the HTML saved to a .pkl file

 # Web Scraping and NLP with Requests, BeautifulSoup, and spaCy